themataleao/mistralai-client-ts/readme.md

-## Typescript implementation of @mistralai/mistralai
+## TS Mistral AI Library

-This repo is based on the javascript library made by (Mistral AI)[https://github.com/mistralai/client-js]
+This repo is based on the javascript library made by [Mistral AI](https://github.com/mistralai/client-js)

 ##  Build the library